 - Is there a member of staff assigned to me personally?

-Since residential rehab is a group environment, most clinics provide each client with a daily agenda, every night for the following day.
+In treatment, you should receive some form of agenda for each day of the week.
 This schedule will be your guide for day to day life in the clinic, as you move through the stages of treatment in your care plan.

 Always enquire about having a look around the clinic, by visiting first, before committing.
 Most clinics don't have an open-door policy, but will happily let you see inside, by arrangement.